Mandaris-LLC/react-native-navigation-full-circle/docs/adding-buttons-to-the-navigator.md

   rightButtons: [{ // buttons for the right side of the nav bar (optional)
     title: 'Edit', // if you want a textual button
     icon: require('../../img/navicon_edit.png'), // if you want an image button
+    component: 'example.CustomButton', // if you want a custom button (iOS only)
     id: 'compose', // id of the button which will pass to your press event handler.
 See the section bellow for Android specific button ids
     testID: 'e2e_is_awesome', // if you have e2e tests, use this to find your button
     disabled: true, // optional, used to disable the button (appears faded and doesn't interact)